beerlington/classy_enum/README.md

 ClassyEnum::Base extends the [Enumerable module](http://ruby-doc.org/core-1.9.3/Enumerable.html)
 which provides several traversal and searching methods.
-This can be useful for situations where you are working with the collection, as opposed to the attributes on an ActiveRecord object.
+This can be useful for situations where you are working with the collection, as opposed to the attributes on an Active Record object.

 ```ruby
 # Find the priority based on string or symbol: